 - Advanced courses, for pastors who have completed the basic course of study and are seeking ordination in full connection or simply want to continue their learning, are offered in both the summer and the weekend sessions.

 Summer Course of Study

-Beginning in 2014, Duke Divinity School will offer the Summer Course of Study in two two-week sessions:
+Duke Divinity School offers the Summer Course of Study in two two-week sessions:

 Summer Session 1

 Summer Session 2